gaju-01/TechCradle/README.md

 # Pre-Release/Prototype version:
 1. Check https://github.com/gaju-01/CPRESTAPI/releases/tag/0.0.0 to download the .zip and .tarz prototype/pre-release version of the application.
 2. Check https://github.com/gaju-01/CPRESTAPI/releases/tag/0.0.1 to download the .zip and .tarz prototype/pre-release version of the application.
-This version contains fully functional profile section that an handle the image data(i.e., profile picture) for multiple users efficiently.
+In addtion to the previous release, this version contains fully functional profile section that an handle the image data(i.e., profile picture) for multiple users efficiently.